Available for Author.

 The right side panel will first list meta information - time and date for last update, number of questions and max score.
 After that, there are several options for how you want the test to be displayed for the students.
 These options also allow you to add or remove some functionality for the students.
 This article will describe the different options.

-Allow candidates to highlight section text: This option is not standard and requires activation.
+- Enable Notes (Beta): The note taking and highlighting feature allows candidates to highlight text and make notes during a test.
+This option is not standard and requires activation.
 Contact Service Desk for more details.